RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

 ```

+## Using a Singleton

-Then, to use it in another file, first import the whole module, and give it a nice name
+To use it in another file, first import the whole module, and give it a nice name

 ```py
 import someFolder.mySingletonClass as MySingletonClass
 ```

-Finally, use `getInstance` to access the instance, and call methods from it:
+Then, use `getInstance` to access the instance, and call methods from it:

 ```py
 print(MySingletonClass.getInstance().doAThing())